 The curriculum for the Primary Phase is designed to be lively and engaging and to meet the needs of all students, in an inclusive environment.
 JPS aims "to develop creative, confident and inquisitive learners, who are ready to progress onto the next stage of learning by the end of the Primary Phase".

 Qualified subject specialists teach Physical Education and Swimming, Music, Arabic and Islamic (to Muslim students), in designated, well-resourced facilities.
 Key Stage 2 students (Years 3 to 6) have access to a Science Lab and Steam Room where they are able to development their skills through Robotics.
 A specialist French teacher teaches the Modern Foreign Language programme in Key Stage 2 and additional provision is made for native French speakers in Key Stage 1.
 Students in Years 4 to 6 also visit Street 19 sister school, Jumeirah College weekly to take advantage of the Secondary Science facilities.
 Jumeirah College also hosts a weekly after-school activity - Science in Life - for JPS students.

 We at WhichSchoolAdvisor.com love the extensive and varied extra-curricular activities on offer, such as French club, Volunteering in the Community, Jewellery Making, French Boules, Mindfulness & Yoga, Fun Fitness, Recorder, Drama & Debate, Swim Squad, Athletics, Soft-tipped Darts, Table Tennis, Embroidery, Sketching, Rugby, Basketball, Archery, Irish Dance, Choir, Ukulele, Netball, Football, Cricket, Creative Craft, Philosophy, Fashion Design, Chess and Game Design.

-JPS is developing increasingly close links with its sister school, GEMS Jumeirah College (JC), located near-by.
+JPS has long sought to develop increasingly close links with its sister school, GEMS Jumeirah College (JC), located near-by.
 The College offers resources such as Science Technicians to the Primary School, whilst JC students benefit from mentoring opportunities at JPS.
 JPS students are able to participate in enrichment activities at the College including Language, Art and Science from Year 4.
 The majority of students go on from JPS to JC for Secondary education - another Outstanding-rated, and highly-sought after, Secondary school.
-The Principal at Jumeirah College maintains that the best way to ensure that a child is accepted at his school, is to send him or her to JPS.
+Jumeirah College maintains that the best way to ensure that a child is accepted at the school, is to send him or her to JPS.